-MakerChange is an innovative six month project, funded by EN:Able Communities, to support unemployed people to pursue their creative goals.
+MakerChange was an innovative six month project, funded by EN:Able Communities, to support unemployed people to pursue their creative goals.

-In the programme’s first months, participants have been able to develop skills in techniques such as illustration (Artist: Michelle Wade), multi-media textiles (Artist: Poppy Oldham), collagraph (Artist: Graham Copping) and mylar monoprint (Artist: Alison Britton).
-Later in the programme, participants will also have opportunity to develop their drawing and ceramics skills.
-The programme also requires participants to pursue their own independent projects, supporting one another via skills shares and co-working.
-Current projects include ceramic decorations, sewing and textiles, and fabric printing.
+In the programme’s first months, participants developed skills in techniques such as illustration (Artist: Michelle Wade), multi-media textiles (Artist: Poppy Oldham), collagraph (Artist: Graham Copping) and mylar monoprint (Artist: Alison Britton).
+Later in the programme, participants had the opportunity to develop their drawing and ceramics skills.
+The programme also required participants to pursue their own independent projects, supporting one another via skills shares and co-working.
+Projects included ceramic decorations, sewing and textiles, and fabric printing.

-One early success has been M., who has set up her own small business, which is already booming.
-M. says that MakerChange gave her “the confidence to go ahead”, and that the tutors and Rural Arts staff have been instrumental in her success so far.
+One key success was Participant M., who set up her own small business, which is already booming.
+M. says that MakerChange gave her “the confidence to go ahead”, and that the tutors and Rural Arts staff were instrumental in her success.

 The current funding for MakerChange has now completed, and Rural Arts is actively seeking further support to recommence the programme.